h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 A system which recieves SRADIUS packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the SRADIUS system SHOULD NOT do deduplication.

 In normal RADIUS, the Identifier field can be the same for different types of packets, e.g. Access-Request and Accounting-Request.
-This overlap leads to increased complexity for clients and servers, as the Identifier field is not, in fact, a unique identifier.
+This overlap leads to increased complexity for RADIUS/TLS clients and servers, as the Identifier field is not, in fact, a unique identifier.
 Implementations must instead do deduplication across multiple fields of the RADIUS packet header.

 For SRADIUS, implementations MUST do deduplication solely on the Token field on a per-connection basis.
 This change from RADIUS simplifies implementations.

 This change from RADIUS means that the Identifier field is no longer required.
 It is RECOMMENDED that the Identifier field be set to zero for all SRADIUS packets.
+In order to stay close to RADIUS, replies MUST use the same Identifier as was seen in the corresponding request.
+There is no reason to make major changes to the RADIUS packet header.

 # Attribute handling in SRADIUS